Anil-Gehlot/Bash-Scripting/README.md

 ## Introduction

 In this repository, you'll find a variety of bash scripts that I've created to enhance my understanding of bash scripting.
-These scripts cover different topics, such as file manipulation, text processing, loops, conditional statements, and more.
+These scripts cover different topics, such as loops, conditional statements, and many more.
 By exploring this repository, you can gain insights into how these concepts are applied in practical scenarios.

 ## Getting Started